Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - **Layer Data Schema**: Mask records now use dedicated columns (`class_label`, `status`, `display_color`, `source_metadata`, `updated_at`).
 - **Active Image State**: `main.js` now maintains a full `ActiveImageState` object including `creation` and `edit` sections.
 New `/api/project/<id>/image/<hash>/state` endpoints keep this state in sync with the backend.
-- **Initial Edit Tools**: Selecting a single layer now activates a toolbar with brush and eraser tools and Save/Cancel buttons.
+- **Initial Edit Tools**: Selecting a single layer now activates a toolbar with a brush tool (hold Ctrl or right-click to erase) and Save/Cancel buttons.
+A circular preview shows the brush size.

 ## Partially Implemented / In Progress

-- **Edit Mode Tools**: Brush/Eraser with size control integrated into the main canvas toolbar.
+- **Edit Mode Tools**: Brush tool with adjustable size integrated into the main canvas toolbar.
+Hold Ctrl or right-click to erase.
 Creation actions hide during editing and review.
 Lasso and advanced actions (grow, shrink, smooth, invert, undo/redo) remain to be implemented.

 ## Planned Tasks (Priority Order)